Common symptoms of cystitis include pain when peeing, needing to pee more often than usual and pain low down in your

 What causes cystitis?

-Most cases are thought to occur when bacteria that live harmlessly in the bowel or on the skin get into the bladder through the urethra (the tube that carries urine out of your body).
+Most cases are thought to occur when bacteria that live harmlessly in the bowel or on the skin get into the bladder through the tube that carries urine out of your body (urethra).

 It's not always clear how this happens.

 - having sex

 - wiping your bottom from back to front after going to the toilet

-- having a urinary catheter (a thin tube inserted into the urethra to drain the bladder)
+- having a thin tube inserted into the urethra to drain the bladder (urinary catheter)

 - using a diaphragm for contraception

-Women may get cystitis more often than men because their anus (back passage) is closer to their urethra and their urethra is much shorter, which means bacteria may be able to get into the bladder more easily.
+Women may get cystitis more often than men because their bottom (anus) is closer to their urethra and their urethra is much shorter, which means bacteria may be able to get into the bladder more easily.

-If you have been having mild symptoms for less than 3 days or you have had cystitis before and don't feel you need to see a GP, you may want to treat your symptoms at home or ask a pharmacist for advice.
+If you have been having mild symptoms for less than 3 days or you have had cystitis before and do not feel you need to see a GP, you may want to treat your symptoms at home or ask a pharmacist for advice.